Lament for Sesame

 My son’s first birthday invitation came when he was kindergarten.
 It was to McDonald’s.
 Of course, sesame’s reach is firmly embedded in that American icon: the McDonald’s hamburger bun.
 He did not go to the party.

 We discovered the allergy on the last hour of a six-hour car ride from Calgary to Jasper.
-Our one-year-old was fussing, I gave him a Sesame Snap to suck on.
+Our 1-year-old was fussing, I gave him a Sesame Snap to suck on.
 You know how the story goes: his face became red and blotchy, then puffy, his eyes began to swell shut.
 When we checked in at the hotel, the receptionist took one look and said: “Do you need the number of the hospital?”

 We called.
 We could come down and have him assessed, the nurse said lamely.
 We were tired.
 We thought we’d wait.
 It was only sesame, I thought.
 We waited, his swelling went down.
 Later, there was a visit to the allergist for skin testing.
 There would be no more sesame in our house, or peanuts or sunflower seeds.